taitulism/css-flex/README.md

 --------
 > **NOTE:** Everything in these docs is true for both rows and columns.

-Naturally, by default, flex items will be placed at the top-left corner.
+Naturally, flex items will be placed at the top-left corner.

 For example, a row:
 ```